chrisjuchem/bevy_mod_index/README.md

 over all components yourself).

 ## Refresh Policies
-Refresh policies describe how often the index should check for component changes and update its internal storage.

-`ConservativeRefreshPolicy` is a good default that will never be out of date, but if your systems that use your `Index` always run every frame (and therefore will never miss a despawn/component removal), `SimpleRefreshPolicy` can be used instead to reduce some overhead.
+Indexes using `HashmapStorage` must be periodically `refresh`ed for them to be able to accurately reflect the status of components as they are added, changed, and removed.
+Specifying an `IndexRefreshPolicy` configures the index to automatically refresh itself for you with one of several different timings.

-Other more specialized refresh policies can be found [in the docs](https://docs.rs/bevy_mod_index/latest/bevy_mod_index/refresh_policy/index.html), and you can also define your own by implementing the `IndexRefreshPolicy` trait.
+`IndexRefreshPolicy::WhenRun` is a good default if you're not sure which refresh policy to use, but other policies can be found [in the docs](https://docs.rs/bevy_mod_index/latest/bevy_mod_index/refresh_policy/enum.IndexRefreshPolicy.html).

 ## Reflection
 Reflection for the storage resources can be enabled by selecting the optional `reflect` crate